mjordan/islandora_field_values/README.md

 # Islandora Field Values

-## Overview

 Islandora 7.x utility module that shows the unique values in the selected Solr field.

+## Usage

 To use it:

 1. Go to `islandora/get_field_values`
 1. Enter part of the Solr field name in the form field.
 If you don't know which version of the field to choose, you can't go wrong with the version ending in "_ms":